amspector100/knockadapt/README.md

 ## To do

-### Metro Computation

-1. See footnote h on page 25.
-Maybe condition on the knockoffs, not Xjstar.
-This will make the within-knockoff correlations more similar maybe?

 ### Knockoff Generation

 1. Gaussian knockoff generator should be class based
 2. There should be an overarching "sample knockoffs" function where you can put the type of knockoffs you want to sample in as an input argument.
-3. There should be an overarching "compute S" function, ESPECIALLY for the MCV.
-The class-based stuff is beautiful but inconvenient.

 ### FX Knockoff Support